bdbarnett/mpdisplay/docs/README-wip.md

 ## Contributing

+This is a community project and I need your help!
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the project